petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

 The Fragments Toolkit is deprecated as of Liferay 2024.Q1+/Portal 7.4 GA107+.

-If you need to develop and manage your fragments, there are some alternatives you can use instead:
+There are some alternatives you can use for developing fragments:

--  **Export/Import**: If you need to export/import fragments, you can use the [Export/Import](https://learn.liferay.com/web/guest/w/dxp/site-building/creating-pages/page-fragments-and-widgets/using-fragments/managing-fragments#managing-fragment-sets) fragment option in your Fragments app to Export/Import fragments in .zip format.
+-  **Export/Import**: If you must export/import fragments, you can use the [Export/Import](https://learn.liferay.com/web/guest/w/dxp/site-building/creating-pages/page-fragments-and-widgets/using-fragments/managing-fragments#managing-fragment-sets) fragment option in your Fragments app to Export/Import fragments in .zip format.

    ![Export/Import fragments using the Export/Import options available in your Fragments app.](./using-the-fragments-toolkit/images/03.png)